MartinSStewart/elm-serialize/README.md

                     greenEncoder
         )
         |> S.variant3 Red S.signedInt S.string S.bool
-        |> S.variant1 Yellow S.float64
+        |> S.variant1 Yellow S.float
         |> S.variant0 Green
-        |> S.finishCustom
+        |> S.finishCustomType
 ```

 ## How do I change my data structures and still be able to decode data I've previously encoded?

 First let's cover what counts as a breaking change for a Codec.

 For records, adding or removing Serialize.field is a breaking change.
 Changing the Codec used in a Serialize.field is also a breaking change.

 For custom types, removing a Serialize.variant is a breaking change.
 Changing one of the Codecs used in a Serialize.variant or changing how many Codecs are used is a breaking change.

 Appending a Serialize.variant is *not* a breaking change.